bjbj1217/Beom/content/authors/admin/_index.md

     summary: |2-
       Responsibilities include:
       - Architect automatic pipelines for reconstructing patient-specific anatomical structures from CT images
-        - Impact: replaced the company's reliance on third-party softwares, resulting in an estimated $470,000/year savings in licensing fees, reduced processing time per case by 30%, and enabled control over data privacy and regulatory compliance in a medical imaging workflow.
+        - Impact: replaced the company's reliance on third-party software, resulting in an estimated $470,000/year savings in licensing fees, reduced processing time per case by 30%, and enabled control over data privacy and regulatory compliance in a medical imaging workflow.
       - Build and maintain machine learning models for various tasks including landmark detection, 3D image segmentation, point-cloud clustering, etc.
       - Develop applications that enable verification and validation of outputs of automatic pipelines
   - position: Data Science Engineer